chrisxfire/chrisxfire.github.io/content/notes/dotnet/winui-3/controls/index.md

 b.Foreground = new SolidColorBrush(Windows.UI.Colors.Blue);
 }

-Or in XAML—then, double-click <New Event Handler>:
+Or in XAML — then, double-click <New Event Handler>:
 <img src="media/Controls-image3.png" style="width:4.2in;height:1.20833in" alt="Intellisense for the click event" />

 Associate an event with its event handler in code: